by GC Editorial

 A lot of the solid state amps you'll find (and some on this list) are most effective for metal styles when paired with a distortion pedal.

-In terms of an on-board distortion source, the CR120 is one of the best I've heard.
+In terms of an on-board distortion source, the CR60C is one of the best I've heard.

 This makes it uniquely adept at handling the high-gain tones demanded from metal and hard rock styles, which is why it's my favorite recommendation to guitarists in those styles looking for a heavier solid state amplifier.

-The CR120 is Orange Amp's first major venture into the solid state world, and was produced in both a head and combo version.
+The CR60C is one Orange Amp's first major venture into the solid state world, along with the CR120, which was produced in both a head and combo version.

-The combo version is what I highlighted and linked to, simply because it saves you from having to buy a speaker cab.
-However, the combo version is far more expensive than the head, partly because Orange Amp's custom speakers (which are included in the CR120 combo) are so good.
+Combo version of both the 60C and the 120 saves you from having to buy a speaker cab.
+However, the combo version is far more expensive than the head, partly because Orange Amp's custom speakers (which are included in the CR120 and CR60 combo) are so good.

-Orange Amps Voice of the World Speakers are a custom, in-house offering that we'd consider a major feature of the 120 combo.
+Orange Amps Voice of the World Speakers are a custom, in-house offering that we'd consider a major feature of the 60C and 120 combo.

 So yes, the speakers are nice.